Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/New-AzApplicationGatewayPathRuleConfig.md

 ```

 ## DESCRIPTION
-The **New-AzureRmApplicationGatewayPathRuleConfig** cmdlet creates an application gateway path rule.
+The **New-AzApplicationGatewayPathRuleConfig** cmdlet creates an application gateway path rule.
 Rules created by this cmdlet can be added to a collection of URL path map configuration settings and then assigned to a gateway.
 Path map configuration settings are used in application gateway load balancing.